Weather Update (As of 7:15 a.m.)

 2. The Expected Useful Life of the project is greater than the loan term; and

-3. The loan will be repaid within the 5-year non-lighting loan term limit.
+3. The loan will be repaid within the 5-year loan term limit for business customers.

 Example #2.
-An Business customer is seeking to install a project that does not fit within the Loan Amount and Loan Term provisions and therefore its OBF Application would be declined:
+A business customer is seeking to install a project that does not fit within the Loan Amount and Loan Term provisions and therefore its OBF amount would be modified:

 |Maximum Potential Loan||$35,000|